dionsnoeijen/section-field/readme.md

 - Creating template output
 - Automated api endpoints

-Whilst the aim for this tool is to bevery high level, simplicity should never prevail over flexibility.
+While the aim for this tool is to be very high level, simplicity should never prevail over flexibility.

 ## @todo (don't forget)

 - Move FieldTypes to separate dependencies
+- Change namespace

 ## Config